 Different Types of Moles and Their Characteristics:

-- Raised Moles- These can be a variety of colors and run deeper than flat moles.
+Raised Moles: These can be a variety of colors and run deeper than flat moles.

-- Flat Moles- any dark spot or irregularity in the skin.
+Flat Moles: Any dark spot or irregularity in the skin.

 Treatment Methods for Mole Removal:

-- Laser- Usually used for pigmented nevi (flat moles that are brown/black in color).
+Laser: Usually used for pigmented nevi (flat moles that are brown/black in color).
 This method of removal may require repeated treatments (approximately 1-3) before the mole is gone.
 Light from the laser usually does not penetrate deeply enough to use this method on raised moles.

-- Excision (cutting) with sutures- Some moles may require excision for complete and permanent removal.
+Excision (cutting) with sutures: Some moles may require excision for complete and permanent removal.
 This is usually a single treatment and is usually used for protruding moles.

-- Electrocautery- Usually used for removing skin tags, or seborrheia keritosis.
+Electrocautery: Usually used for removing skin tags, or seborrheia keritosis.
 It is a procedure that uses heat to burn the mole off, reaching only the superficial layers of the skin (so scarring is not a problem).
 Multiple treatments may be needed (approximately 1-3)

-Before and After
+Mole Removal Before and After

 Disclaimer: Results are not guaranteed and may vary from person to person.

-If you have any questions regarding Brow Lift Surgery, or wish to schedule a consultation with Dr. Rajagopal, please call the San Francisco Plastic Surgery & Laser Center at 415-392-3333.
+If you have any questions regarding Mole Removal, or wish to schedule a consultation with Dr. Rajagopal, please call the San Francisco Plastic Surgery & Laser Center at 415-392-3333.